llm-bible/llm-bible.github.io/_publications/dige2023can.markdown

 bibkey: dige2023can
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.10472"}
-tags: ['Tools', 'Bias Mitigation', 'Ethics and Bias', 'Prompting', 'Applications']
+tags: ['Tools', 'Ethics and Bias', 'Applications', 'Bias Mitigation', 'Prompting']
 ---
 As the breadth and depth of language model applications continue to expand rapidly, it is increasingly important to build efficient frameworks for